-Selection effect was a positive contributor to the outperformance in the Chautauqua International Growth composite, specifically in health care and information technology holdings.
+Selection effect was a positive contributor to the outperformance in the Chautauqua International Growth Fund, specifically in health care and information technology holdings.
 Overweight allocation in the information technology sector was also a contributing factor.
-Investments in SolarEdge, Alibaba, Adyen, WuXi Biologics, and BeiGene were the most positive contributors to performance.
+Investments in SolarEdge, Alibaba, Adyen, WuXi Biologics and BeiGene were the most positive contributors to performance.
 Holdings and a relative underweight allocation in the industrials sector, as well as lack of exposure to materials, detracted from performance.
-Though it had a slight positive contribution to the portfolio, Fanuc contributed the least in industrials.
-For company-specific reasons, Temenos was the biggest decliner in the portfolio.
+Within industrials, Fanuc and Recruit contributed the least.
+For company specific reasons, Temenos was the biggest decliner in the Fund.

-Selection effect was a positive contributor to the outperformance in the Chautauqua Global Growth composite, specifically in information technology and utilities holdings.
+Selection effect was a positive contributor to the outperformance in the Chautauqua Global Growth Fund, specifically in information technology and utilities holdings.
 Overweight allocation in the information technology sector was also a contributing factor.
-Within these, holdings in SolarEdge, Taiwan Semiconductor, and Brookfield Renewable were the most positive contributors to performance.
-While some of the portfolio's best performers were health care companies, holdings and overweight in the sector detracted from relative performance.
+Within these, holdings in SolarEdge, Taiwan Semiconductor and Brookfield were the most positive contributors to performance.
+While some of the Fund's best performers were health care companies, holdings and overweight in the sector detracted from relative performance.
 Holdings and underweight allocation in industrials were also detractors.
-Of these, the biggest decliners were Incyte, Sinopharm, Recruit, and Fanuc.
+Of these, the biggest decliners were Incyte, Sinopharm, Recruit and Fanuc.